lusaxweb/vuesax/docs/components/sideBar.md

    parameters: null
    description: Determines if the group of links is open.
    default: false
+ - name: vs-pos
+   type: String
+   parameters: null
+   description: Determines where the sidebar should be opened from.
+   default: left
  - name: vs-reduce-expand
    type: Boolean
    parameters: null